python/devguide/tracker.rst

 `python-dev`_.
 Further argument on `python-dev`_ after a consensus has been reached amongst the core developers is unlikely to win any converts.

-You should not reopen issues that have been closed by a core developer.
+Issues closed by a core developer have already been carefully considered.
+Please do not reopen a closed issue.

 .. _python-dev: http://mail.python.org/mailman/listinfo/python-dev